sezito2/Justice-Centered-Data-Design/src/02-Why-Stats/01-why-stats.md

 ### 2.2.
 Why an SJ ethic?

-**Question**: Why do Lindgren, Gerdes, and Lawrence position a SJ ethic as essential to the future of TPC?
+**Question**: Why do Lindgren, Gerdes, and Lawrence position a "SJ ethic" as essential to the future of TPC?
 What types of problems does it help TPC tackle?

 Your_response_here